parthger/erc20-transfer-analysis/README.md

    - Calculates the number of unique senders, unique receivers, and total unique users for each hour of the day.
    - Query file: `queries/active_users_per_hour.sql`

-### Usage
-To execute the queries, use any SQL client compatible with the database containing the `erc20_ethereum.evt_transfer` table.
-Ensure the dataset is properly indexed for optimal performance.